 - Array attributes may be modified by adding or removing values from existing arrays.

-|Event Attributes||An Event represents a single occurrence of a Custom Event by a particular user at the designated time value.
-Use this field to track and map event attributes like those in the Braze Event Object.
+|Event||An event represents a single occurrence of a custom event by a particular user at a timestamp.
+Use this field to track and map event attributes like those in the Braze event object.

 - Event attribute